NateOs/python_attbs/README.md

-practice python programs from automate the boring stuff
+practice python programs from automate the boring stuff 2nd edition

+- Currently : Dictionaries and Structuring Data